wheerdam/linuxjoy/native-api.md

 ```

 The native library must be compiled as shared library `njnative.dll` in Windows or `libnjnative.so` in *nixes and be placed in the runtime classpath so LinuxJoystick can find and link with it.

-## Windows XInput Native Library

-A Windows [XInput](https://msdn.microsoft.com/en-us/library/windows/desktop/hh405053(v=vs.85).aspx) native library that implements the native API is included in LinuxJoystick.
-The source code of the native library is named [`winxinput.cpp`](LinuxJoystick/native/winxinput.cpp).
-This library can be compiled in Visual Studio 2015 with the provided solution file in `LinuxJoystick/native/njnative` and will generate `njnative.dll`.

-**Note:** The architecture of the native library must match with the JVM architecture.
-E.g. a 32-bit native library will not be able to link with LinuxJoystick running on a 64-bit JVM, and vice versa. `NoJoy` keeps a stack trace if a link failure has occured.
-This stack trace can be accessed with the `NoJoy.getLinkErrorString()` function.

-The native library will read the device status with XInput's `XInputGetState` function when its `nativePoll(int index)` function is called.
-It will then construct and return Linux Joystick API packets if there is a change in the state of the specified controller.
-The LinuxJoystick framework will decode these packets, update the joystick object state, and generate callback events.

-### Miscellaneous

-The NoJoy Windows XInput library has a few properties that can be useful:

-- Key=0 - set dead zone value (0 to 32767) for the specified controller in the index value
-- Key=1 - set vibration setting for the specified controller.
-High 16-bit of value field is LEFT motor, and the lower 16-bit controls the RIGHT motor
-- Key=2 - return version array (4 bytes)

-`getVersionString()` will return "NoJoy Windows XInput (njnative.dll) v1.00" with possible different version number.